PrimitiveTeam/MPE/Documentation/SETUP/WINDOWS.md

 ### Building source

 1. Run the setup script to check packages and setup the environment: `$.\cpm setup -a`
+    NOTE: This may throw errors about missing dependencies, which can be safely ignored for now.
 2. Generate CMake project for windows using MSVC: `$.\cpm build -dg "nt/msvc"`
 3. Build the generated CMake project: `$.\cpm build -db`